Costas Philippou: Ultimate Fighting Championship

 Philippou got a second chance in the UFC after stepping in as a late replacement for Dan Miller, who was moved up the card to face Nate Marquardt, facing Nick Catone at UFC 128 in a catchweight bout of 195 pounds.
 He lost the fight via unanimous decision.

-Philippou was expected to face BJJ black belt Rafael Natal on August 6, 2011 at UFC 133, replacing an injured Riki Fukuda.
+Philippou was expected to face BJJ black belt Rafael Natal on August 6, 2011, at UFC 133, replacing an injured Riki Fukuda.
 However, an injury forced Alessio Sakara out of his main card bout against Jorge Rivera, and Philippou was pulled from his bout with Natal and named as Sakara's replacement against Rivera.
 Philippou won the fight via split decision, earning his first UFC victory.

-Philippou faced off against Jared Hamman on December 10, 2011 at UFC 140.
+Philippou faced off against Jared Hamman on December 10, 2011, at UFC 140.
 He won the match via KO at 3:11 in the first round.

-Philippou fought TUF 11 winner Court McGee on March 3, 2012 at UFC on FX 2.
+Philippou fought TUF 11 winner Court McGee on March 3, 2012, at UFC on FX 2.
 He won the fight via unanimous decision after a back and forth bout.

-Philippou next defeated Riki Fukuda via unanimous decision on July 7, 2012 at UFC 148.
+Philippou next defeated Riki Fukuda via unanimous decision on July 7, 2012, at UFC 148.

-Philippou was expected to face Nick Ring on November 17, 2012 at UFC 154 however, the fight was cancelled on the day of the event as Ring fell ill.
+Philippou was expected to face Nick Ring on November 17, 2012, at UFC 154 however, the fight was cancelled on the day of the event as Ring fell ill.

 Philippou replaced his injured training partner Chris Weidman against Tim Boetsch at UFC 155 on December 29, 2012.
 Philippou was victorious with a third round TKO stoppage.

-Philippou was expected to face Ronaldo Souza on May 18, 2013 at UFC on FX 8.
+Philippou was expected to face Ronaldo Souza on May 18, 2013, at UFC on FX 8.
 However, Philippou pulled out of the bout in early May, citing a cut above his eye, and was replaced by Chris Camozzi.

 Philippou next faced Francis Carmont at UFC 165.
-He lost the fight via unanimous decision (30-26, 30-27, 30-27).
+He lost the fight via unanimous decision (30–26, 30–27, 30–27).

-Philippou faced Luke Rockhold on January 15, 2014 at UFC Fight Night 35.
+Philippou faced Luke Rockhold on January 15, 2014, at UFC Fight Night 35.
 He lost the fight via KO in the first round.

 Philippou faced Lorenz Larkin in the co-main event at UFC Fight Night 40.
 He won the fight via knockout in the first round.

-Philippou was expected to face Uriah Hall on January 18, 2015 at UFC Fight Night 59, however, Philippou would be forced out the bout due to injury.
+Philippou was expected to face Uriah Hall on January 18, 2015, at UFC Fight Night 59, however, Philippou would be forced out the bout due to injury.

-Philippou faced Gegard Mousasi on May 16, 2015 at UFC Fight Night 66.
+Philippou faced Gegard Mousasi on May 16, 2015, at UFC Fight Night 66.
 He lost the fight by unanimous decision.

-On July 7, 2015, Philippou retired from MMA.
+On July 7, 2015, Philippou retired from mixed martial arts competition.
 Earlier in the day, he made his Twitter account private, with an avatar that read, "THIS ACCOUNT IS NO LONGER IN SERVICE.
 PLEASE UNFOLLOW."
-The UFC then confirmed via Twitter that he had told them of his retirement.
+The UFC then confirmed via Twitter that Phillippou had told them of his retirement.